Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/2-view.md

 The **handler scripts** also add listeners to call **UiInput** methods in @cref{Battle.View.Game,BattleGameViewController} when the local player gives an UI input.
 In **%Battle** the **UI Handlers** have a **"Handler"** suffix in addition to the **"Ui"** prefix. [[Naming]](#index-naming)

-**BattleUiShared** prefabs can be found in the @dirref{Altzone,Assets/Altzone/Resources/Prefabs/BattleUiShared} directory, and the <b>Scripts</b> are in the @dirref{Altzone,Assets/Altzone/Scripts/BattleUiShared} directory.
+**BattleUiShared** prefabs can be found in the @dirref{Altzone,Assets/Altzone/Resources/Prefabs/BattleUiShared} directory, and the **Scripts** are in the @dirref{Altzone,Assets/Altzone/Scripts/BattleUiShared} directory.
-Every one of the <b>BattleUiShared</b> prefabs has either a @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElement}, @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableJoystickElement} or @cref{Altzone.Scripts.BattleUiShared,BattleUiMultiOrientationElement} script, which allow setting the saved @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElementData}.
+Every one of the **BattleUiShared** prefabs has either a @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElement}, @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableJoystickElement} or @cref{Altzone.Scripts.BattleUiShared,BattleUiMultiOrientationElement} script, which allow setting the saved @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElementData}.
 @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElementData} holds the anchor and orientation information for each **BattleUiShared** prefab.
 It is serialized and deserialized in **SettingsCarrier** using **GetBattleUiMovableElementData** and **SetBattleUiMovableElementData** methods.

 |  Namespace                                          || Class                                                        | Description                                                      |